Azure-Samples/spring-boot-application-with-azure-active-directory/README.md

 # Spring Boot application with Azure Active Directory

-This repo is used to demonstrate how to use [Azure Active Directory] in [Spring Boot] application.
+This repo demonstrates how to use [Azure Active Directory] in [Spring Boot] application.

 Please refer to [docs] to get more information about how to use the samples in this repo.